Center for Industrial Ecology

 - Hosting of visiting domestic and international scholars in industrial ecology

-Major foci include (1) the Clean Energy Choices project, which assesses different options to mitigate greenhouse gas emissions from our energy system in terms of their feasibility, resource requirements, and environmental impacts; (2) leadership of the systems node of REMADE Institute, which seeks to reduce energy use and greenhouse gas emissions of materials production through recycling and remanufacturing; CIE’s role addresses both understanding the stocks and flows of materials, developing scenarios, and analyzing benefits; (3) the Industrial Symbiosis Project, in which multiyear research has been conducted, including examination of the environmental and economic rationale for intra-industry exchange of materials, water, and energy; (4) the Criticality and Scenarios Project, which aims to understand the supply, demand, and future prospects for metals based on stocks and flows; (5) the Program on Industrial Ecology in Developing Countries, which adapts industrial ecology theory and practice to issues related to energy access, water quality and quantity, waste and material management, and global warming in industrializing countries with a current focus on a study of low-carbon and sustainable cities in China, India, and the United States; and (6) Extended Producer Responsibility (EPR) research, which analyzes the conceptual, policy, and legal foundations of EPR, including the investigation of the governance of EPR and the conditions necessary for the implementation of individual producer responsibility as well as development of a reference database of studies and documents.
+Major foci include (1) the Clean Energy Choices project, which assesses different options to mitigate greenhouse gas emissions from our energy system in terms of their feasibility, resource requirements, and environmental impacts; (2) development of a generalizable system dynamics modeling framework to assess the profitability and net energy, CO2 emissions, and resource-saving benefits of U.S. fiber-recycling systems under different economic, technological, and scrap market assumptions; and leadership of the systems node of REMADE Institute, which seeks to reduce energy use and greenhouse gas emissions of materials production through recycling and remanufacturing; CIE’s role addresses understanding the stocks and flows of materials, developing scenarios, and analyzing benefits; (3) the Industrial Symbiosis Project, in which multiyear research has been conducted, including examination of the environmental and economic rationale for intra-industry exchange of materials, water, and energy; (4) a project for the U.S. Critical Materials Institute providing material flow and scenario analyses for several critical materials, as well as forward-looking criticality assessments and underlying economic analyses; (5) the Program on Industrial Ecology in Developing Countries, which adapts industrial ecology theory and practice to issues related to energy access, water quality and quantity, waste and material management, and global warming in industrializing countries with a current focus on a study of low-carbon and sustainable cities in China, India, and the United States; and (6) Extended Producer Responsibility (EPR) research, which analyzes the conceptual, policy, and legal foundations of EPR, including the investigation of the governance of EPR and the conditions necessary for the implementation of individual producer responsibility as well as development of a reference database of studies and documents.

 Journal of Industrial Ecology